• Skip to primary navigation

 You made it!

-If you are looking for detailed information about what to do in Alberta’s third-largest city, then take a look at our guide of some of the top things to do in Lethbridge.
+If you are looking for detailed information about what to do in Alberta’s third-largest city, then take a look at our guide to things to do in Lethbridge.
 And assuming you will want to eat (as most humans do), take a look at our guide to Lethbridge restaurants.

 Where to Stay in Lethbridge